yhr0x43/JVM-Minecraft/chapter1/README.md

 Bye   World!
 ```

-OK, that is enough exciting messing around, let's try to understand what we are looking at by reading some specs, here I find the oracle documentaion very helpful: [Chapter 4.
+OK, that is enough exciting messing around, let's try to understand what we are looking at by reading some specs, here I find the oracle documentation very helpful: [Chapter 4.
 The class File Format](https://docs.oracle.com/javase/specs/jvms/se8/html/jvms-4.html)

-Walking through all of the fields is suprisingly tedious, so I'm not going to 😜.
+Walking through all of the fields is surprisingly tedious, so I'm not going to 😜.
 The difficulty comes from the variable length field, different types can actually be different length.
 But please still try reading the file if you want to.
 Try to understand the syntax and change something to see what will happen!

 ## Hello World hand made